KULeuven-Diepenbeek/osc-course/content/ch6-tasks/interprocess.md

 {{% figure src="/img/os/sc_stacksmashing.png" title="An example of memory protection that given by the OS" %}}

+Note that, depending on the OS, the error message might vary: on MacOS, it's simply `[1]    28507 abort      ./example.bin`.

 {{% task %}}
 The code above exceeds the allowed stack space.
 Try to find out why this happens.
 {{% /task %}}

 The technique of using **shared memory** allows other processes to gain access certain regions of the address space.
 Both processes have to be aware that the memory is **not** protected by the OS.
-A programming API for using shared memory is provided by POSIX (Portable Operating System Interface).
+A programming API for using shared memory is provided by POSIX ([Portable Operating System Interface](https://en.wikipedia.org/wiki/POSIX), a set of standards implemented by most UNIX OSes).
 The example below shows a **producer** on the left (a process which puts data inside of the shared memory) and a **consumer** on the right (which uses the data it gets from the producer).

 <div class="multicolumn">
   <div class="column">